top of page

 Before using your ant formicarium, read the "Ant Formicarium Hydration Guide" and the "Hybrid Formicaria Gen & Class" explanation page.
-You will learn the basics of water transport in air and porous substrates and the hybrid concept in our formicaria.
-Additionally, we also have a "Formicarium and insert cleaning guide."
+These will help you understand the basics of water transport in air and porous substrates, as well as the hybrid design concept behind our formicaria.
+You may also find our "Formicarium and insert cleaning guide" helpful.

 Tips: If it looks wet, it is too humid.
 Distilled water is essential to prevent mineral buildup over time.

-If you have any questions or need help with your formicarium, contact us at info@poramotart.ca or visit the live chat and contact info page.
+If you have any questions or need help with your formicarium, email us at info@poramorart.ca or use the live chat and contact info page.

 A formicarium, also known as an ant farm, ant habitat, ant nest or ant housing, is an enclosed area for keeping and raising queen ants or ant colonies for observation or research.
 This means a formicarium falls under the category of a vivarium, which is used to observe and study a living being.
 The classic ant farm concept was born in the 60s, with a sandwich of glass panels filled with sand for ants to dig and forage above ground in one compact setup.
 In the ant-keeping hobby, the formicarium area is assigned for nesting or direct housing ants, while the outworld area is for foraging.
 Nowadays, we have much more specialized equipment.